Nikki da Costa

 Nikki Da Costa is a British political advisor and activist.
-She was a special adviser serving as the director of legislative affairs in 10 Downing Street for two Prime Ministers: Theresa May from September 2017 until November 2018, and again for Boris Johnson from July 2019 to August 2021.
+She was a special adviser serving as the director of legislative affairs in 10 Downing Street for two Prime Ministers: Theresa May from September 2017 until November 2018, and again for Boris Johnson from July 2019 to August 2021, when she was heavily involved in the unlawful prorogation of parliament.